 CENTENNIAL HIGHLIGHT – UW SCHOOL OF NURSING PARTNERSHIP WITH ERA LIVING AND ALMO FAMILY

-1. How did you first get connected with the School of Nursing, and when was the timing.
-We have record dating back to 1993 – over 25 years!
+1. Why did you first get connected with the School of Nursing over 25 years ago?

-Yes, in fact it all began in 1990 when we reached out to meet with Dr. Sue Hegyvary, the Dean of the School of Nursing at the time.
-She had published an article about the aging population and the shortage of nurses trained specifically in gerontology.
-This caught our attention as we were in the midst of developing our “flagship” retirement community, Ida Culver House Broadview.
+It all began in 1990, when we reached out to Dr. Sue Hegyvary, the Dean of the School of Nursing.
+Her article about the aging populations and shortage of gerontology nurses caught out attention.
+We were in the midst of developing our “flagship” retirement community Ida Culver House Broadview.
 Our vision was to build the community and our organization on a foundation of innovation and healthy aging.

 We approached Dr. Hegyvary to discuss whether the School would be interested in establishing a partnership where faculty and students would be able to apply their education and research of older adults into practice at our upcoming, state-of-the-art retirement community and healthcare center.
 This was very much in alignment with the School’s goals.
 With Dr. Hegyvary’s leadership, we created a model partnership that has been win-win since inception.
 We have since expanded the partnership across our entire organization, including eight retirement communities in the greater Seattle area.

 2. What is one of the greatest accomplishments of the partnership between UW School of Nursing and Era Living?